GetPageSpeed/nginx-extras-docs/docs/modules/execute.md

 ---

 title: "NGINX Execute module"
 description: "RPM package nginx-module-execute.
-The NginxExecute module executes the shell command through GET and POST to display the result. "
+The NginxExecute module executes the shell command through GET and POST to display the result."

 ---